• Skip to primary navigation

 camping husøya, træna, norway

-After getting off the ferry I first headed to the Petter Dass Chapel (there’s a sign post at the end of the road from the ferry).
+While on Husøya you don’t want to miss the lovely Petter Dass Chapel (there’s a sign post at the end of the road from the ferry).
 The Petter Dass Chapel was built in 1997 in memory of theologian and poet Petter Dass, as well as those who struggled and disappeared at sea.
 Fishing has always been key to those living on Træna, and in fact ancient findings date Træna’s fishing village back nearly 9000 years.

 camping on træna island helgeland coast norway